Hardware-Attested Workload Launch: Securing Non-Human Identities

 • This process can be integrated with tools like Gramine, which, as mentioned earlier, simplify the creation and management of Trusted Execution Environments (TEEs).

 In a Confidential Containers setup, attestation ensures that the container hasn't been tampered with before secrets are released.
 The attestation agent initiates the process, requesting verification from a Relying Party, as explained by Red Hat.
+In this context, the "attestation agent" is essentially the component within the Confidential Container that interacts with the hardware (like the TPM) to gather evidence.
+It's the part of the container that acts as the Attester, collecting the measurements and preparing the attestation report.

 • The Relying Party verifies the evidence against predefined policies and trusted reference values.